 ATTENTION EDITOR: PLEASE CALL ROSALYN ROBERTS (973-596-3433) FOR HIGH-RESOLUTION ELECTRONIC PHOTO.

-NJIT Mathematics Professor Soha Abdeljaber, of North Bergen, received an excellent teacher designation at NJIT’s annual convocation Sept.
+NJIT Mathematics student Michael Pallotta, of Franklin, received a presidential leadership designation at NJIT’s annual convocation Sept.
 5, 2007.

 “This designation is conferred annually on a select number of individuals who have demonstrated the highest level of excellence over a sustained period,” said NJIT Provost Priscilla Nelson.
 “Such individuals are not only rewarded for their achievement but are expected to take a leadership role in developing NJIT’s commitment to excellence.”

 One of the nation's leading public technological universities, New Jersey Institute of Technology (NJIT) is a top-tier research university that prepares students to become leaders in the technology-dependent economy of the 21st century.
 NJIT's multidisciplinary curriculum and computing-intensive approach to education provide technological proficiency, business acumen and leadership skills.
 With an enrollment of more than 10,000 graduate and undergraduate students, NJIT offers small-campus intimacy with the resources of a major public research university.
 NJIT is a global leader in such fields as solar research, nanotechnology, resilient design, tissue engineering, and cyber-security, in addition to others.
 NJIT ranks 5th among U.S. polytechnic universities in research expenditures, topping $110 million, and is among the top 1 percent of public colleges and universities in return on educational investment, according to PayScale.com.